PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 subsequent work uses coherent commits and pushes without opening another pull request.

-The latest implementation unit moves the downstream-evidence aligned-binary fallback out of `_apply_fast_precanonicalize_repairs` and into the Torch-free `pytorch_fast_precanonicalize_policy.py` owner.
-The orchestrator is 421 lines at this checkpoint, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader fast-precanonicalize extraction.
+The latest implementation unit moves the input/BN-evidence channel-first Resize fallback out of `_apply_fast_precanonicalize_repairs` and into the Torch-free `pytorch_fast_precanonicalize_policy.py` owner.
+The orchestrator is 372 lines at this checkpoint, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader fast-precanonicalize extraction.

 ## Completed work